JacquesIversen/pp5-react/README.md

 On the Landing page, users are met with a very simple objective, who need no explanation.
 Its very easy to understand the purpose of the site, when the content provided by the users are correct.
 A very simple Navbar gives you only 3 options, to either sign in, sign up or check the feed.
 Its decided to not have the navbar present with the user at all time.

+Logo was created to suit the theme of the page also:

 Logged In the Navbar will give you following options:

 - Feed